Helsinki-NLP/shroom/index.md

 ---
-title: The *SHROOM Shared Task Series
-description: Hallucinations and Related Observable Overgenerations
 layout: default
 ---

+{% include pixel_banner.html
+   title="The *SHROOM Shared Task Series" subtitle="Hallucinations and Related Observable Overgenerations"
+%}

 # Welcome to the *SHROOM Shared-Task Series on Hallucinations and Related Observable Overgeneration Mistakes
 The SHROOM shared task series brings together researchers and practitioners interested in detecting hallucinations — that is, fluent yet semantically incorrect or unsupported outputs — in natural language generation (NLG) systems.
 Since 2024, we've been pushing the boundaries of automatic hallucination detection, with each edition introducing new challenges and innovations.